xalaida/pdo-mock/README.md

 $pdo->expect('SELECT * FROM "books"');
 ```

-By default, queries are validated by exact string match.
+By default, queries are validated by an exact string match.
 However, if the query is written in a different format (e.g., multiline), the test will fail.
 To allow for more flexibility, you can use `toMatchRegex`: